 - Last Chance Agreement.
 This document is usually created for the benefit of the employee represented by a union - it allows them to continue employment despite a serious violation of internal guidelines.

-The documents below will be useful if you need to compose New Employee Contracts and discover legal ways to give employees temporary breaks from employment:
+The documents below will be useful if you need to compose new Employee Contracts, check your employees' job history, and give your staff temporary breaks from employment:

-- Vacation Request.
-This form is completed by employees to ask for scheduled vacation time – several weeks or even months;
+- Vacation Request Form.
+This form is completed by employees to ask for scheduled vacation time – several weeks or even months.

-- Time-Off Request.
-If the employee needs only a few hours or days to deal with their personal issues, offer them to fill out this document to take time off from work;
+- Time-off Request Form.
+If the employee needs only a few hours or days to deal with their personal issues, offer them to fill out this document to take time off from work.

-- Reference Check.
-Use a form to keep track of questions to ask a potential employee and learn more about their employment history;
+- Reference Check Form.
+Use a form to keep track of questions to ask potential employees and learn more about their employment history.

-- Employee Background Check.
-This is the main document to prepare when reviewing the individual’s employment, financial, and criminal records;
+- Employee Background Check Form.
+This is the main document to prepare when reviewing the individual’s employment, financial, and criminal records.

 - FMLA Return to Work Form.
-Once the employee is ready to come back to the workplace after handling the issues during the Family and Medical Leave, it is required to complete this form before the return.
+Once the employee is ready to come back to the workplace after handling the issues during their family or medical leave, it is required to complete this form before the return.